 “By direction of the President of the United States, it is ordered that Major-General McClellan be relieved from the command of the Army of the Potomac, and that Major-General Burnside take the command of that army.
 Also that Major-General Hunter take command of the corps in said army which is now commanded by General Burnside.
 That Major-General Fitz John Porter be relieved from the command of the corps he now commands in said army, and that Major-General Hooker take command of said corps.”

-On the 7th, Buckingham took a special train to Salem (now Marshall), Virginia, and then rode 15 miles south to arrive at Burnside’s headquarters in an evening snowstorm.
-When he delivered the order, Burnside immediately refused, having already argued he “was not competent to command such a large army as this.”
-Burnside was also close friends with McClellan and would not want to take his job from him.
+On the 7th, Buckingham took a special train to Salem (now Marshall), Virginia, and then rode 15 miles south through an evening snowstorm to Burnside’s headquarters.
+When he delivered the order, Burnside immediately refused, having already argued that he “was not competent to command such a large army as this.”
+Burnside was also close friends with McClellan and did not want to take his job from him.

 Buckingham countered that McClellan would be removed regardless of whether Burnside took his place.
 And if Burnside refused, the promotion would go to Hooker, whom Burnside strongly disliked.
 After nearly two hours of debating, Burnside finally relented and accepted the command.
 The two men rode through the snow to Salem and then took the train to McClellan’s headquarters at Rectortown to deliver the second part of the order.

 McClellan knew that a special train had come from Washington, and he knew that a War Department official had met with Burnside.
 When Buckingham and an embarrassed Burnside came to see him at 11 p.m., McClellan warmly received them, even though he most likely knew why they were there.
 After a brief friendly discussion, they handed McClellan the order, which he read with no expression.
 He then looked up and said, “Well, Burnside, I turn the command over to you.”